 Finally, in the summer of 1951, the design of the classic Telecaster was finalized, the copyright issues were sorted out, and the famous Telecaster was released—a guitar that would change the face of the guitar and music industries alike.

 Fortunately, Fender’s child-company, Squier, produces a more affordable version of the Fender Telecaster, bringing the revolutionary axe to both beginners and starving artists.
-Read on to learn about the Squier Affinity Telecaster!
+Read all to learn about it in this Squier Affinity Telecaster Review!

-The Affinity Series Telecaster has an iconic body shaped out of a single piece of alder wood, a tonewood that lends itself to clear, well-rounded tone with highly responsive lows and thick mids.
+The Affinity Series Telecaster (often incorrectly referred to as the squire affinity telecaster) has an iconic body shaped out of a single piece of alder wood, a tonewood that lends itself to clear, well-rounded tone with highly responsive lows and thick mids.
 The highs have a slight shimmer to them, but not so much that they become abrasive.

 The body in the Squier Affinity Series is a slightly thinner version of the Fender Telecaster, but it does come in all of your favorite Fender finishes, including solid race green and race red, butterscotch blonde, two-tone sunburst, and more.
 The Squier guitars finish is quite thin though, so small chips or scrapes will likely go all the way through to the wood.